pablogh89/portfolio/docs/style-guide/general.md

         Here you can find some scenarios to better illustrate correctness:

         - **Do** take notes of your meetings with SMEs to make sure that the information you include is accurate.
-        - **Do** check that you understand correctly new terms with the SMEs with questions like *“So the system only saves changes once the user clicks **Save**, right?”*
+        - **Do** check that you understand correctly new terms with the SMEs with questions like *“So the system only saves changes once the user clicks **Save**, right?”*.
         - **Don’t** write any information that you’re not completely certain.
         - **Don’t** be afraid of asking questions.

 ## Know your audience

 Make sure you know who your documentation’s target audience is.
 Technical readers are interested in the specifics of the system’s operation while non-technical readers usually want to understand what the system can do and whether it fits their needs.
 You can use diagrams accordingly.
 For example, class diagrams tell technical readers how the system treats information on a specific level.

 ```kroki-plantuml
 @from_file:assets/class_diagram.puml